Olm - Meet the Baby Dragons

 In January 2016, a fairy tale became reality: the news that the eggs of dragon's offspring had been laid spread around the world.

 Olms have been intriguing people for centuries, the news about them reaching even the far corners of the region back in the day.
-This was mainly owing to people's vivid imagination, the mystery surrounding the species and the polymath Johann Weikhard von Valvasor, who wrote about the dragon living in...
+This was mainly owing to people's vivid imagination, the mystery surrounding the species and the polymath Johann Weikhard von Valvasor, who wrote about the dragon living in the depths of the caves between Postojna and Vrhnika in...

 A rare gem